What is a will in Australia?

 Why getting this right matters

 If a will doesn't meet valid will requirements, it may be challenged or deemed invalid.
 This can result in your estate being distributed under intestacy laws instead of according to your wishes.
 Ambiguous language, improper witnessing, or questions about your capacity when dying without a will has occurred can all lead to costly disputes among beneficiaries.
+People who document their intentions in advance sometimes find this reduces the potential for delays, legal costs, and family conflict later.

 • Who do you trust to act as your executor and make decisions?